-Financial income in the Report Period totaled approx. \$27 million, compared with approx. \$33 million year-over-year.
-The financial income in the Report Period mainly included income from revaluation of royalties and debt receivable for the Karish and Tanin leases in the sum of approx. \$12 million, interest revenues from deposits in the sum of approx. \$10 million and financial income in the joint ventures in the sum of \$5 million.
-In the same period last year the financial income included mainly revaluation of royalties and debt receivable for the Karish and Tanin leases in the sum of approx. \$21 million of interest revenues from deposits.
-For further details, see Note 5C to the Condensed Interim Financial Statements attached below.
+Financial income in the Report Period totaled approx. \$35 million, compared with approx. \$55 million year-over-year.
+The financial income in the Report Period mainly included income from revaluation of royalties and debt receivable for the Karish and Tanin leases in the sum of approx. \$17 million, interest revenues from deposits in the sum of approx. \$9 million and financial income in the joint ventures in the sum of approx. \$6 million.
+In the same period last year, the financial income included mainly revaluation of royalties and debt receivable for the Karish and Tanin leases in the sum of approx. \$51 million and approx. \$2 million of interest revenues from deposits.
+For further details regarding revaluation of royalties and debt receivable for the Karish and Tanin leases, see Note 6E to the Condensed Interim Financial Statements attached below.

-Financial income in Q2/2023 totaled approx. \$7 million, compared with approx. \$14 million year-over-year.
+Financial income in Q3/2023 totaled approx. \$8 million, compared with approx. \$23 million year-over-year.
 The decrease mainly derived from a decrease in income from revaluation of royalties and debt receivable for the Karish and Tanin leases, which was partially offset by an increase in interest revenues from deposits as aforesaid.